-- Summary of evidence: separate summaries of the evidence on Mastercard and Visa's fee changes for the sample selected.
+- 8.6 The rest of the annex is divided in three sections: - Evidence requested and received: What information we requested, the type of documents we received, and how this affected the scope of our analysis. - Summary of evidence: Separate summaries of the evidence on Mastercard and Visa's fee changes for the sample selected.
 It discusses whether the fees are mandatory, optional or behavioural, and why.
 It examines the extent to which the fees are UK-specific, and how the fee changes affected different types of customers (for example, acquirers and issuers); and it considers the rationales offered for the changes.
-In particular, we consider how the documents discuss the value and cost of the services, and the competitive constraints that Visa and Mastercard face. - Preliminary assessment: some general observations on the analysis. - 8.7 We list the fee changes included in our analysis in Annex A.
+In particular, we consider how the documents discuss the value and cost of the services, and the competitive constraints that Visa and Mastercard face. - Our assessment: Some general observations on the analysis. - 8.7 We list the fee changes included in our analysis in Annex A.